manasabingi115/Definitions/JavaScript.md

 **Currying** - a functional programming technique where a function that takes multiple arguments is transformed into a series of functions, each taking one argument at a time and returning another function until all arguments are provided.

+**Polyfill** - A polyfill is a piece of code (usually JavaScript) that adds modern functionality to older browsers that don’t support it natively.
+For example, if Array.prototype.includes isn’t available in older browsers, a polyfill provides an alternative implementation so the feature works.
+I don’t remember the exact code right now, but I know it involves checking if the method exists and defining it if not.
+In real projects, we often use libraries like core-js or polyfill.io to handle this reliably.